GisungSim/GisungSim.github.io/my-mother.md

 Despite these adversities, however, my mother's spirit remained unbroken.

-She, alongside her mother and sister, moved to Korea, driven by the hope of a better life, the 'Korean Dream'.
+She, alongside her mother and sister, moved to Korea, driven by the hope of a better life—the 'Korean Dream'.
 But the dream was not without its trials.
 With limited education, having only completed junior high, she faced jobs that were often undervalued and underpaid.
+These included working at a factory's assembly line and serving as a dishwasher and waitress.
 Yet, she never let these experiences define her or dampen her spirit.

 Her resilience is something that deeply inspires me.
 In a society where Joseonjok people often face discrimination and prejudice, she stood tall and unyielding.
 Despite speaking with a heavy accent, she worked tirelessly, transcending barriers, to become a licensed hairdresser and eventually the proud owner of her own hair salon.
 Her journey is a testament to the power of hard work and the belief in oneself.